OfficeDev/Microsoft-Teams-Samples/samples/meetings-share-to-stage-signing/csharp/README.md

 * Sideload the app to a meeting.
 * In the meeting group chat, add the *Meeting Signing* app as a new Tab.
 * In the pre-meeting tab, create a test document so you can test the meeting share to stage APIs.
+* Provide one-time consent to the app for Graph permissions while creating the document.
 * Start the meeting.
     * In the bar at the top, select *Meeting Signing* to open the sidepanel.
     * You will see any documents you created here